rocky-linux/documentation/docs/desktop/gnome/decoder.md

 ## Introduction

 Need a QR code for your website, app, and social media profiles?
-Check out  Decoder! :) It is app that where you can create, save, an export QR codes.
+Check out  Decoder! :) It is an application that lets you can create, save, an export QR codes.

 ## Assumptions